 (Check out this updated post about the loss of my father and coping with grief:- Why the Loss of a Loved One is Not the End of the World: How to Start Living Again )

 Today on 3rd December it is amazingly already a year since I lost my father last year.
-What an incredibly difficult and yet life changing year it has been.
+What an incredibly difficult and life-changing year it has been.

 (I am actually posting this article at almost precisely the time of his passing a year ago and I am sure that wherever he is now, with his wry sense of humour he will appreciate my perfectionism and ironic sense of timing!).

-However I knew with a sinking certainty that it was not be.
-I quickly began to throw a few clothes in a bag, lit an incense stick and a candle and prepared for the 95 mile drive to my parents home, and soon to be just my mother’s home.
+However, I knew with a sinking certainty that it was not.
+I quickly began to throw a few clothes in a bag, lit an incense stick and a candle and prepared for the 95-mile drive to my parents home, and soon to be just my mother’s home.